tylerjlivermore/tylerjlivermore/README.md

 # 👋 Hello, I’m Tyler
 Just getting started on this journey ✨
-- ⚙️ I’m interested in MySQL and automation.
+- ⚙️ I’m interested in mySQL and automation.
 - 🕯️ My experience is in the development and maintenance of manufacturing and Biomass systems.
-- 🤓 I’m currently learning Java.
+- 🤓 I’m currently learning mySQL.

 <!---
 tylerjlivermore/tylerjlivermore is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.